This indispensable book includes:

 Because it is clear that eating Vitamin K is important to users of Coumadin® (warfarin), I don't try to eliminate it from the diet completely.
 (See my column, "The Right Dose of Vitamin K.")

-The ingredients are not used in large amounts and the other ingredients in the recipes are generally low in Vitamin K, so the total for the dish is not too high to eat and enjoy.
+The ingredients are not used in large amounts, and the other ingredients in the recipes are generally low in Vitamin K, so the total number of micrograms of Vitamin K in the dish is not too high to eat and enjoy.

 Thanks for writing,